terjesb/clj-time/README.md

 The following all return 1986-10-14 04:03:27.246 with the local time zone.

     (to-local-date-time (clj-time.core/date-time 1986 10 14 4 3 27 246))
-    (to-local-date-time \"1986-10-14T04:03:27.246\")
+    (to-local-date-time 1986-10-14T04:03:27.246)
-    (to-local-date-time \"1986-10-14T04:03:27.246Z\")
+    (to-local-date-time 1986-10-14T04:03:27.246Z)

-The dynamic var *local-formatters* contains a map of local formatters for parsing and printing.
+The dynamic var \*local-formatters\* contains a map of local formatters for parsing and printing.
 It is initialized with all the formatters in clj-time.format localized.

-to-local-date-time for strings uses *local-formatters* to parse.
+to-local-date-time for strings uses \*local-formatters\* to parse.

-Format an obj using a formatter in *local-formatters* corresponding to the format-key passed in with
+Format an obj using a formatter in \*local-formatters\* corresponding to the format-key passed in with

     => (format-local-time (local-now) :basic-date-time)